-The respondent, a 19-year-old male from Afghanistan, left on the 1st of March to try to cross the Croatian border and he was pushed back on Friday 5th March from Croatia to Bosnia.
+The respondent, a 19-year-old male from Afghanistan, left on 1st March to try to cross the Croatian border and was pushed back on Friday 5th March from Croatia to Bosnia.
 Although the group was composed of 7 people (all men from Afghanistan), he was the only one pushed back in that moment.

 Back in Bosnia the respondent reached a village, he asked for help and some Bosnian people showed him to a small medical clinic where they gave him water and something to eat.
 The clinic was near a small shop and a supermarket.
 The clinic called the Red Cross and he was brought to the hospital of Bihać, where he was treated.